Hospitality Training News and Guides

 Frequently Asked Questions

-• Do RSA laws differ between states in Australia?
-Yes, while the core principles are similar, each state and territory sets its own specific requirements and approved training processes.
+• Do RSA laws differ between states?
+Yes, each state sets its own specific requirements and approved training processes.

-• What happens if I serve alcohol without an RSA?
-You may face fines, legal action, and loss of employment.
-Businesses can also be penalised and risk losing their liquor licence.
+• What happens if I serve without an RSA?
+Fines, legal action, loss of employment, and the venue may lose its licence.

-• Can I do my RSA training online?
-Yes, in most states online RSA is accepted.
-Victoria is the exception and requires face-to-face training.
+• Can I do my RSA online?
+Yes in most states.
+Victoria requires face-to-face training.

 • Does an RSA certificate expire?
-It depends on the state.
-In some states it must be renewed every 3-5 years, while in others it's indefinite.
+Depends on the state — some require renewal every 3–5 years, others are indefinite.

 Licensee Training NSW